DarienLibrary/website_content/content/_finished/parents_services/parents.md

 <br />
 <br />

-### Early Literacy iPads
+### Early Literacy iPads (Not Currently Circulating)
-Start your pre-reader early on the path to litearcy with our [Early Literacy iPads](/catalog/work/94235 "Early Literacy iPads").
+Start your pre-reader early on the path to literacy with our [Early Literacy iPads](/catalog/work/94235 "Early Literacy iPads").
 Each iPad comes pre-loaded with apps to help build early literacy skills.
 The iPads are for children 5 and under.
 [View the current selection of apps](/early-literacy-ipads "View the current selection of apps")
 <br />
 <br />

-### Elementary iPads
+### Elementary iPads (Not Currently Circulating)
 For children ages 5 to 9-years old, borrow an [Elementary iPad](/catalog/work/165370 "Elementary iPad").
 The apps are organized into folders similar to our non-fiction section.
-App topics: coding, creationg, facts, fun, interactive books, math, reading, and science.
+App topics: coding, creating, facts, fun, interactive books, math, reading, and science.
 [View the current selection of apps](/elementary-iPads "View the current selection of apps")
 <br />
 <br />
 </div>